John-Kostick/vzome-sharing/_posts/2022-12-01-7-armed-spirallohedra-08-28-06.md

  - [data assets and more info](<https://github.com/John-Kostick/vzome-sharing/tree/main/2022/12/01/08-28-06-7-armed-spirallohedra/>)

 {% endcomment %}
 Here are shown some explorations of 14-directional figures.
 These are all based on polar symmetry, such as constructed from a pyramid with a regular 14-gon base plane.
 The first model is of a cluster of 7 armed spirallohedra.
+This follows the previous [Post](https://john-kostick.github.io/vzome-sharing/2022/11/27/12-Directions-Polar-Zonohedron-dissections-and-arrays-11-25-25.html)

 <figure style="width: 87%; margin: 5%">